GMUCERG/LWC/software/prepare_src/README.md

 The following instruction provides a step-by-step guide into preparing a shared library for use with cryptotvgen using prepare_src utility.
 The instruction assumes that all build environment is setup correctly.

+### Note
+The `LWC/software/prepare_src/include` directory comes from the SUPERCOP `supercop/bench/*/include`.
+These directories may need to be replaced.
+This could be accomplished by updating the include path highlighted in the Makefile with text `UPDATE REQUIRED?`.

+If the supercop/bench/*/include directory does not exist it is suggested that the SUPERCOP do-part script is used to generate it.
+Example: > do-part crypto_aead acorn128

 Step 1: Prepare SUPERCOP source code using prepare_src utility.

     This step searches all crypto_aead and crypto_hash folder inside SUPERCOP directory and look for a reference (ref) implemetation of an algorithm.
     The reference code are copied to a work directory.
-SUPERCOP software API funtion declaration identifier is modified during this process to include is slightly modified to include export identifie
+SUPERCOP software API funtion declaration identifier is modified during this process to include is slightly modified to include export identifier.
     It then modify function declaration specifier of SUPERCOP software API to include additional identifier.
 Finally, it creates Makefile.paths pointing to all prepared reference algorithm.

     > python3 prepare_src.py -p <PATH>
     e.g.